moyano83/High-Performance-Spark/README.md

 The clusters with a high volume of unpredictable traffic (called noisy clusters) are particularly suitable for checkpointing and multiple storage copies, this is particularly true for expensive wide transformations.
 Spark uses FIFO to queue jobs, but this can be changed to a fair scheduler which uses round robin to allocate resources to jobs.
 It is also possible to configure pools with different weights to allocate resources.
 Caching does not prevent accumulators to double count a value if the RDD has to be recomputed as the executor might fail entirely.

 ## Chapter 6: Working with Key/Value data<a name="Chapter6"></a>
 Spark has its own PairRDDFunctions class containing operations defined on RDDs of tuples.
-The Order edRDDFunctions class contains the methods for sorting.
+The OrderedRDDFunctions class contains the methods for sorting.
 Operations on key/value pairs can cause:

     * Out-of-memory errors in the driver or executor nodes
     * Shuffle failures
     * “Straggler tasks” or partitions, which are especially slow to compute

 ### Actions on Key/Value Pairs
 One way to minimize the number of shuffles in a computation that requires several transformations is to make sure to preserve partitioning across narrow transformations to avoid reshuffling data.
-Also, by using wide transformations such as reduceByKey and aggregateByKey that can preform map-side reductions and that do not require loading all the records for one key into memory, you can prevent memory errors on the executors and speed up wide transformations, particularly for aggregation operations.
+Also, by using wide transformations such as reduceByKey and aggregateByKey that can perform map-side reductions and that do not require loading all the records for one key into memory, you can prevent memory errors on the executors and speed up wide transformations, particularly for aggregation operations.
 To use the functions available in PairRDD and OrderedRDD types, the keys should have an implicit ordering defined, Spark uses implicit conversion to convert an RDD that meets the PairRDD or OrderedRDD requirements from a generic type to the PairRDD or OrderedRDD type.
 This implicit conversion requires that the correct library already be imported.
 Thus, to use Spark’s pairRDDFunctions, you need to have imported the SparkContext.
 Actions might return unbounded data to the driver (like in `countByKey`, `countByValue`, `lookUp`, and `collectAsMap`) thus it can cause memory issues.